NJ restaurants

 Here's a question for you:

-What's the worse thing you can say on your way to lunch at Montclair's Little Saigon, where you're planning on having a big ol' hot bowl of pho and some of their wacky "egg rolls," wrapped in lettuce and dipped in nuoc cham.
+What's the worst thing you can say on your way to lunch at Montclair's Little Saigon, where you're planning on having a big ol' hot bowl of pho and some of their wacky "egg rolls," wrapped in lettuce and dipped in nuoc cham.
 The answer is, of course, "Hey, let's try Red Robin for the hell of it."

 I clearly have to remind myself more often that the people on roadfood.com and chowhound.com and citysearch.com, and any other open forum where anyone can post anything, for the most part, don't know what they're talking about.
 "Red Robin has a really good burger" I read somewhere.
 Why did I believe that for even one second?
 I suppose I really didn't.
 But I was curious.
 Once a seed gets planted in my head there's really no getting it out until it germinates.
 I'm obsessive and compulsive.
 Two wonderful traits.
 So yeah, I had no choice but to stop at Clifton's Red Robin.